vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_0/code_walkthrough.md

 #include <vk_types.h>
 #include <vk_initializers.h>

+#include <thread>
+#include <chrono>
 ```

 Unlike in the other files, in this one we include a few more things.
 We include both `<SDL.h>` and `<SDL_vulkan.h>`.
 SDL.h holds the main SDL library data  for opening a window and input, while SDL_vulkan.h holds the Vulkan-specific flags and functionality for opening a Vulkan-compatible window and other Vulkan-specific things.
+We also add some STL headers we will need.

 vk_engine.cpp, line 10